 Susanne began her music studies at four years of age, having studied with such distinguished teachers as Katherine Horton, Boris Berlin, George Coutts and Clifford Poole.

-Susanne’s professional career began as a teacher on the faculty of Alma College in St. Thomas, Ontario.
-Her musical activities for the past several years have been centered around her studio in Woodstock, teaching all levels of piano.
+Susanne’s professional career began as a teacher on the faculty of Alma College in St Thomas, Ontario.
+Her musical activities for the past several years have been centred around her studio in Woodstock, Ontario teaching all levels of piano.
 Many of her students have graduated with first class honours in their Associate Performance from the Royal Conservatory of Music.
 Susanne has adjudicated extensively at music festival across the country, including the Kiwanis Music Festival of Greater Toronto, St John`s, Nfld., Saint John, N.B. and Calgary Performing Arts Festival in Alberta.
 Susanne held the position of Director of Music at several churches in her area.
 She appeared with a recital group at the International Festival of the Sound in Parry Sound, Ontario.

 Susanne brings a wealth of knowledge gained through many years of teaching.